coldshrine/study-notes/books/designing-data-intensive-applications.md

 The framework may partition the graph in arbitrary ways.

 Graph algorithms often have a lot of cross-machine communication overhead, and the intermediate state is often bigger than the original graph.

+If your graph can fit into memory on a single computer, it's quite likely that a single-machine algorithm will outperform a distributed batch process.
+If the graph is too big to fit on a single machine, a distributed approach such as Pregel is unavoidable.